ISO 26262-Compliant Safety Analysis Methods

 • Robustness to erroneous inputs

-• Independence or interference freedom between different functions
+• Independence or non-interference between different functions

 • Fault tolerance of the software, etc.

 Relying on the requirement of non-interference or sufficient independence between safety-related elements, the standard recommends performing a Dependent Failure Analysis (DFA).
-The DFA identifies relevant failures or potentially relevant failures and their effects.
-The objective and scope of the DFA depends on the sub-stage and the level of abstraction at which the analysis is performed, and the elements of the failure of interest are defined before the analysis is performed (e.g., in the safety plan).
+DFA identifies relevant failures or potentially relevant failures and their effects.
+The objective and scope of the DFA depends on the sub-stage and the level of abstraction at which the analysis is performed. the elements of the failure of interest are defined before the analysis is performed (e.g., in the safety plan).
 This is also a part of the qualitative analysis.

-3. Analysis of safety-related failures at the software architecture level
+3. Analysis of Safety-Related Failures at the Software Architecture Level

-3.1 Purpose of safety analysis at the software architecture level
+3.1 Purpose of Safety Analysis at the Software Architecture Level

 3.2 Software Architecture Level Safety Analysis